hotwired/turbo-site/_source/handbook/05_streams.md

 # Come Alive with Turbo Streams

-Turbo Streams deliver page changes as fragments of HTML wrapped in self-executing `<turbo-stream>` elements.
+Turbo Streams deliver page changes as fragments of HTML wrapped in `<turbo-stream>` elements.
 Each stream element specifies an action together with a target ID to declare what should happen to the HTML inside it.
-These elements are delivered by the server over a WebSocket, SSE or other transport to bring the application alive with updates made by other users or processes.
-A new email arriving in your <a href="http://itsnotatypo.com">imbox</a> is a great example.
+These elements can be delivered to the browser synchronously as a classic HTTP response, or asynchronously over transports such as webSockets, SSE, etc, to bring the application alive with updates made by other users or processes.

+They can be used to surgically update the DOM after a user action such as removing an element from a list without reloading the whole page, or to implement real-time capabilities such as appending a new message to a live conversation as it is sent by a remote user.

 ## Stream Messages and Actions